FerminRamos/DRASTIC/README.md

 #### :boom: Announcements :boom:
 📌 I pulled new datasets to fulfill the "7-Pillars", check them out and let me know what you think! (see 7-Pillars Folder above)

+📌 ArcGIS lost source connection to all previous FEMA data sources when moving them to new folders.
+Need to redirect and/or remap them?
+Data is safe, maps are non-existent.
+Not sure how significant the impact is yet.
+Stay tuned.

 </br>